I had been driving all night, obsessing and crying about my pathetic existence.

 I’ve alluded to the beginnings of this blog many times since it began over 3 ½ years ago as a “really dark season” and have shared that I created it during the worst days of my life.

 What I’ve only recently starting sharing is my long battle with depression and suicidal thoughts, including my last suicide attempt in 2011.

-I’ve come a very long way since those days and most people are shocked when they hear that.
-I silently struggled for far too long.
+I’ve come a very long way since those days and most people are shocked when they hear I silently struggled for far too long.
 Over the past year, I’ve felt God calling me to share this story because suicide affects far too many.

 Most of us know someone – a friend, colleague, family member or neighbor who has lost this battle.
 This year as I saw two more people in my atmosphere who did.
 Finally, I knew I had to do something reckless: I had to start sharing my story.

 The truth is I don’t really want to talk about that time, it would be so much easier to pretend it never happened.
 But that’s not going to help anyone.
 Visit my speaking page here to host an event in your community.

 Please share this post on Pinterest, Facebook, or Twitter so that it might reach people who desperately need to hear it.
 The thing about depression is it hides and lingers with little signs of detection.
 It did in me.
 We have no idea who desperately needs to read these words.